Screening for people with a disability

 Women with a disability have the same risk of breast cancer as other women.
-BreastScreen Victoria is committed to helping women with disabilities overcome the barriers to screening.
+BreastScreen Victoria is committed to helping people with disabilities overcome the barriers to screening.

-Most eligible Victorians with a disability are able to have a breast screen; however for some it may not be possible to have a mammogram.
-You should discuss breast screening with your doctor to decide whether it is appropriate for you.
+Most people with a disability can have a breast screen; but, for some, it may not be possible to have a mammogram.
+You should talk to your doctor about breast screening to decide whether it is right for you.

 Are there other options if I cannot have a breast screen?

 In some cases, your health condition or disability may prevent the radiographer from being able to position you for a complete breast screen.
-For those unable to have a complete breast screen other tests such as ultrasound or clinical examination may be more appropriate.
-You should discuss these options with your doctor.
+If you are not able to have a complete breast screen, other tests such as ultrasound or clinical examination may be more appropriate.
+You should talk about these options with your doctor.

 Where can I have a breast screen?

-- Our mobile screening service vans visit outer metropolitan and rural areas and are equipped with wheelchair lifts.
+- Our mobile screening service vans visit outer metropolitan and rural areas and have wheelchair lifts.

 - Your carer, friend or family member is welcome to come with you to your appointment.